Related publications

 Delaying your State Pension

-You can also delay (defer) claiming your State Pension.
+You can delay (defer) claiming your State Pension.
 For each year you delay, your State Pension will be boosted by around 5% under the new State Pension, or around 10% under the basic State Pension.

 You do not have to do anything – simply delay claiming your pension.